accgit/Acl/readme.md

 }
 ```

-## We go through the roles that are assigned to users and return them to the identity
+## We will add individual roles to users

 ```php
 $roles = $this->repository->findRoles($row->userId);